Richard Eu

-Richard Eu Yee Ming (余义明 (余義明, Yú Yìmíng); born 1947) is a Singaporean businessperson and musician.
+Richard Eu Yee Ming (zh; born 1947) is a Singaporean businessperson and musician.
 He is the chairman of healthcare firm Eu Yan Sang.

 Early life

 Richard Eu Yee Ming was born in 1947, to a wealthy ethnic Chinese household of Cantonese ancestry.
 He spent his childhood at the now-demolished Eu Villa, which was once then "one of Singapore's largest homes," that was built by his grandfather, Eu Tong Sen. His parents were named Richard Eu Keng Mun (1923-2022) and Diana Eu (1921-2009).

 The firstborn of four children, Eu went to Anglo-Chinese School, Singapore for his primary school education.
 He then later moved to England, where he attended Kent College, Canterbury as well as the University of London, where he obtained a degree in law (LLB).
 After graduation, he returned to Singapore in 1971.

 Career

 Following his return to Singapore, Eu worked for Slater Walker, a British merchant bank which had acquired control of Haw Par Brothers International (now known as Haw Par Corporation Ltd), a publicly listed company which owned Tiger Balm and other assets.
 In 1976, he ventured with his uncle, Andrew Eu in Hong Kong by joining a stockbroking business firm and later becoming one of the shareholders of Hong Kong Television Broadcasts Ltd.

 After his uncle died, Eu returned to Singapore and joined a stockbroking firm known as J Ballas & Co in 1978.
 He later joined another uncle in taking over a group of companies that was involved in computer sales.

 In 1990, Eu joined Eu Yan Sang, a Chinese traditional medicine firm established by his great-grandfather, Eu Kong, as a general manager.

 He led a series of buyouts from 1993 to 2000 and became CEO soon after listing Eu Yan Sang International in 2000.

 In 2011, he was awarded the title of Ernst & Young Entrepreneur of the Year (Singapore).